 The last demonstration I went to see was from GuRu, a newcomer to the scene with a clever solution to the distance problem.
-First, the CEO showed me a standard-looking transmitter sending a few watts of power a couple of feet to light up a bulb and charge a smartphone.
-GuRu’s technology is directional and beams can be focused on specific targets.
+First, the CEO showed me a standard-looking transmitter sending a few watts of power a couple of feet to light up a bulb and charge a

 More impressive was GuRu’s robot, which looks like a robot vacuum cleaner, but has a transmitter on top.
 This is a clever way of getting around the fact that the power delivery drops significantly at longer distances.
 The idea is that the robot can go around your house at night while you sleep and charge up all your gadgets, from controllers to phones to tablets to cameras, so everything is ready to go the next morning.

 GuRu is still awaiting FCC clearance, but it looks to be a major player that could make a splash in the near future.

 “We’ve been fairly stealth,” CEO, Florian Bohn told me with a smile.
 “But now we’re ready to signal that wireless power over distance is here and it’s ready.”